EvanDaley/VR/README.md

 # VR
-A workspace for testing Virtual Reality applications.
+A workspace for building Oculus Rift applications.
+Includes examples of different movement and UI systems.
 Anyone may feel free to use this as a spring-board for starting a new game or application.

 Many of the included scripts are written in a generic way so that they work for as many Unity VR applications as possible.